Michigan uses multiple options for High Scool Equivalency (HSE) testing, the GED®, TASC, and HiSET.

 The professional outlook for these professionals is pretty good.
 The market for tile and marble setters is expected to increase by some 15 percent over the next decade, and this is more than the average expectations.
 Tile and marble are increasingly popular, and if you add the growth of population and business in general, it is easy to understand that there will be more demand for these workers.

 Experienced tile or marble setters may expect earnings that range between $30,000 and $48,000 depending on experience, education and regional influences.
-The U.S. BLS (Bureau of Labor Statistics) indicates that in 2014, tile and marble installers had an hourly wage of around $18,20, and their yearly earnings were around $38,000.
+The U.S. BLS (Bureau of Labor Statistics) indicates that tile and marble installers have an hourly wage of around $18,20, and their yearly earnings were around $38,000.
 Tile and marble installers received the highest wages in Massachusetts.
 Here they earned a median compensation of almost $65,000!